gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-Note that a typed `ComponentMetadataDetails` parameter is required for every rule.

 See the [userguide section](userguide/dependency_management.html#component_metadata_rules) on component metadata rules for further information.

 ### New PluginAware methods for detecting the presence of plugins